 Strawberry salsa, quick and easy side for grilled chicken or fish to have during the warmer months that is so fresh and cooling.

-Strawberry salsa is a show stopper at a dinner party or a nice snack with the tortilla chips.
+Strawberry salsa is a show stopper dish at any dinner party or a nice snack with the tortilla chips.
 But if you ask me it is an excellent salad that is flavor packed and colorful on the dinner table that is not too heavy as the potatoes and looks very appetizing.

 Points to remember while making strawberry salsa :